 Manage data variability between systems

-Identifiers to plan for
+Which identifiers to plan for

-API key and endpoint identifiers
+API key, source, and destination identifiers

 Patient identifiers

-During your implementation process, we recommend establishing which specific identifier types your system needs to support for each connection.
+During the implementation process, we recommend establishing which specific identifier types your system needs to support for each connection.
 This way, you can easily work with whichever identifier types you receive from your connection.

 Visit and case identifiers